KaleungL/KaleungL.github.io/_pages/about.md

 <p>I am currently on the 2023&ndash;2024 job market.</p>

-<p>My research focuses on empirical questions in finance, macroeconomics, and labour economics. </p>
+<p>My current research focuses on empirical questions in finance, macroeconomics, and labour economics. </p>

 <p>My job market paper explores how multi-regional firms mitigate the problem of information asymmetry when banks expand geographically. </p>